hamishll/hamishl/_books/bp-ta.md

     - when a user authenticates it disconnects other users

 # Load Balancing

+1. Health Monitoring
+    - **Simple Monitoring** - pinging the host
+    - **Active Monitoring** - HTTP(s) endpoint that publishes the health of the service `https://bpserver001:8199/bpserver`
+    - **Passive Monitoring** - occurs as part of a client request, checking health based on # connection attempts within a time period.
+Receiving a bad response marks as unavailable

+2. Load Balancing Algorithms
+    - **Round Robin** (allocates cyclically)
+    - **Weighted Round Robin** (if server A has more capacity, you can allow it to take on higher proportion of connections)
+    - **Least Connection** (will allocate based on least **current** connections)
+    - **Weighted Least Connection** (if server A has more capacity, you can allow it to take on higher proportion of connections)
+    - **Random**

+3. Types of Load Balancing
+    - **Layer 4**: acts upon TCP, IP, UDP, FTP
+    - **Layer 7**: acts upon application protocols such as HTTP - more advanced features

+4. Other stuff
+    - Stickiness can be used to ensure resources stay connected to the same server
+    - WCF is like internet traffic - the channel doesn't have to be held open, and the sessions are persisted on the app server instead
+    - SSL Certificate on app server should be applicable to the Load Balancer

+5. Load Balancing HTTPS Connections
+    - SSL Passthrough = supported (no decryption at the LB)
+    - SSL Termination = supported (connection terminated at LB, decrypted, re-encrypted and new connection establised)
+    - SSL Offboarding = not supported (same as termination with no decrpytion)

+6. Pooling
+    - Single pool gives flexibility
+    - Multiple pools allow maintenance to be more separated and offers more redundancy, however risk

 # App Server and Login Agent
  - app server and login agent config file